-Some fistulas run through the sphincter muscles which surround the anus.
-The sphincter muscles open and close the anus.
+Some fistulas run through the sphincter muscles that surround the anus.
+These muscles open and close the anus.

-Fistulas very rarely heal by themselves, and surgery is the only way to treat them.
+Fistulas rarely heal by themselves.
+Surgery is the only way to treat them.

 Causes of an anal fistula

-1 in 2 cases happens from an infection around the anus which causes an abscess.
+1 in 2 cases are caused by an infection around the anus that makes you get an abscess.

-An abscess is a painful swollen area containing pus, a yellow-green liquid.
-An abscess in the anus can happen when a small gland becomes infected.
-When an abscess discharges its pus, it may cause a fistula.
+An abscess is a painful swollen area that contains a yellow-green liquid called pus.
+You can get an abscess in the anus if a small gland becomes infected.
+When an abscess leaks pus, this may cause a fistula.

-Fistulas can also form from a previous abscess that has not fully healed after being drained.
+You can also get a fistula if a previous abscess has not fully healed after being drained.

 Symptoms of an anal fistula

-The NHS website has more information about symptoms of an anal fistula.
+The NHS website has more information about the symptoms of an anal fistula.

 Surgery is the only way to treat a fistula.
-It aims to help your symptoms, and remove the tracts and any infection.
+The aim of surgery is to help your symptoms, and remove the tunnels and any infection.
 If you do not have the surgery, your fistula is unlikely to heal.

-During surgery the infected tract is cut or ‘laid open’ to stop unhealed pockets of infection from being trapped inside.
-If an abscess is found, this is cut open and drained first, before the fistula is laid open.
+During surgery, we cut or 'lay open' the infected tunnel to stop unhealed pockets of infection from being trapped inside.
+If we find an abscess, we cut open and drain this first before laying open the fistula.

 Read more about having surgery for an anal fistula.